Finding the right rental home

 Finding the right location

-Think about what you like in a neighborhood and community.
+Different locations offer different benefits, so it’s important to think about what you need and want in your neighborhood and community.
 Do you care about schools?
 Is walkability a must?
 Make sure you’ve determined your priorities before looking at a property and consider ranking them in terms of importance.
-Key location features you should consider are:
+Key location features you should take into account are:

 Urban or Suburban.
 Do you want the convenience and walkability of city life?
 Or do you want a larger home with a yard, away from the hustle and bustle?